dlepow/azure-docs/articles/container-instances/container-instances-image-security.md

 ---
-title: Security for container instances
+title: Security considerations for container instances
 description: Recommendations to secure images and secrets for Azure Container Instances, and general security considerations for any container platform ms.topic: article ms.date: 01/10/2020